GiesDSRS/giesdsrs.github.io/_posts/2021-03-01-radiant-guide.md

 ![](/images/Figures/Radiant_SecurityGroups.png)
 ## Key Pair

 In here, you can either create a new key pair to be used for loging in to this vm, or you can create a new one.
+To create a new key click create a new key, give it a name, and select ssh key as the key type.
+Then move the newly created key up to the allocated section.

+If you want to then use this key to ssh, make sure you have a way to access it from wherever you are going to try to ssh from.
+For example, if you are going to ssh locally from your computer to the VM, you might want to save the key locally to your computer.
+To save the key locally, expand the key and then copy and paste the public key into a file and save it.
 ## Configuration

 Finally, make sure to check the Configuration Drive button on this tab